jokob-sk/NetAlertX/docs/REVERSE_PROXY.md

 > Submitted by [Isegrimm](https://github.com/Isegrimm) 🙏 (based on this [discussion](https://github.com/jokob-sk/NetAlertX/discussions/449#discussioncomment-7281442))

-Asuming the user already has a working Traefik setup, this is what's needed to make NetAlertX work at a URL like www.domain.com/pialert/.
+Asuming the user already has a working Traefik setup, this is what's needed to make NetAlertX work at a URL like www.domain.com/netalertx/.

 Note: Everything in these configs assumes '**www.domain.com**' as your domainname and '**section31**' as an arbitrary name for your certificate setup.
 You will have to substitute these with your own.

-Also, I use the prefix '**pialert**'.
+Also, I use the prefix '**netalertx**'.
 If you want to use another prefix, change it in these files: dynamic.toml and default.

 Content of my yaml-file (this is the generic Traefik config, which defines which ports to listen on, redirect http to https and sets up the certificate process).
 It also contains Authelia, which I use for authentication.